Axzythium-UOP/sandwich_shop/windows/README.md

 - Add a short section describing how the SegmentedButton and StyledButton are implemented in `lib/main.dart`.
 - Add developer setup tips specific to macOS or Windows CI.

-Contact: Daniel Gardner
+Contact: Dan Gardner
-Email: Daniel.t.gardner@hotmail.coms
+Email: Daniel.t.gardner@hotmail.com